tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 └─$
 {% endhighlight %}

-Next, we will import the output files into bloodhound to analyze them. we start neo4j (the bloodhound db) by executing "neo4j start".
-Then we execute "bloodhound" to start bloodhound.
+The next step is to import the JSON files into bloodhound to analyze them.
+We start the bloodhound graph database by executing `start neo4j` and bloodhound by executing `bloodhound`.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]